minio/simdjson-go/README.md

 * Octal and hexadecimal formats are not supported.
 * Can not have a value of NaN (Not A Number) or Infinity.

-## Parsing NDSJON stream
+## Parsing NDJSON stream

 Newline delimited json is sent as packets with each line being a root element.

-Here is an example that counts the number of `"Make": "HOND"` in NDSJON similar to this:
+Here is an example that counts the number of `"Make": "HOND"` in NDJSON similar to this:

 ```
 {"Age":20, "Make": "HOND"}